Fawning: When People-Pleasing is a Trauma Response

 5. Use other Responses: Fight & Flight

-Sometimes we use fawning when another response might be helpful.
+Sometimes we use fawn when another response might be helpful.
 By engaging in other responses such as fight or flight, you may feel more mobility in the nervous system and less “stuck”.
 Engaging in the flight response by walking away, setting a boundary, or leaving a harmful situation could help you feel safe.
 Or engaging in fight by defending, standing up for yourself, being assertive, or addressing conflict head on (it doesn’t mean you have to physically fight anyone, just to use your natural protective mechanisms to defend yourself emotionally).

 6. Reframe Conflict